-When you are using a mortgage to buy a home, there’s a good chance that your lender will require something called an escrow account.
-While you’ve likely heard the word “escrow” while watching real estate reality TV shows, you still might be wondering: “What is an escrow account?”
+When you’re using a mortgage to buy a home, there’s a good chance your lender will require something called an escrow account.
+Here’s what escrow means, and what you need to know about this important part of the mortgage process.

 When do you need an escrow account?

-If you’re buying a home, your first encounter with an escrow account will be when you deposit earnest money to show the seller that you’re serious about purchasing their property.
-The amount deposited will vary (typically it’s 1 percent to 2 percent of the purchase price).
-(You’ll get your deposit back if an inspection reveals major issues with the home, or the appraisal falls short of the agreed-upon sales price and the deal falls through.)
-However, you might not get the earnest money back if you simply change your mind about buying the property.
+You’ll get your deposit back if an inspection reveals major issues with the home, or the appraisal falls short of the agreed-upon sales price and the deal falls through.
+You might not get your earnest money back if you simply change your mind about buying the property.

-Since property taxes and insurance premiums will fluctuate over time, your lender will conduct a yearly review to ensure that there are enough funds in your escrow account.
-They’ll analyze the amount you’ll need to have in your account over the next year, breaking it down by month.
-From here, your lender will project if you’ll have a shortage (your balance falls below the minimum balance) or an overage.
-They’ll inform you of any changes to your account in a statement after the analysis.
+Since insurance premiums and property taxes can change over time, your mortgage lender will conduct a yearly review, called an escrow analysis, to ensure that there are enough funds in your escrow account.
+Your lender will analyze the amount you’ll need to have in your account over the next year, breaking it down by month.
+From there, your lender will project if you’ll have a shortage or an overage.
+(In reality, rising property taxes and insurance mean that escrow accounts rarely have an overage.)
+You’ll be informed of any changes to your account in a statement after the analysis.

 What is an escrow cushion?

-The cushion is an extra amount above the total of your yearly payments that the mortgage servicer is allowed to collect and hold.
+An escrow cushion is an extra amount above your mortgage payments that your lender or servicer is allowed to collect and hold.
 The cushion amount can’t exceed two monthly escrow payments.
 In some states, a cushion may be limited to a smaller amount.

-If your cushion is too large at the time of your yearly escrow analysis, the servicer is required to refund that money or you can put it toward your principal.
-In reality, rising property taxes and insurance mean that escrow accounts rarely have an overage.
+If your cushion is too large at the time of your yearly escrow analysis, the lender or servicer is required to refund that money, or you can put it toward the loan principal on your mortgage.